A. Le Coq: Products and markets

 The company's largest product group comprises its beers, which are principally manufactured under the A. Le Coq trademark.
 The Aura trademark represents non-alcoholic drinks, including juices, waters and healthy juice drinks, which are marketed in Aura Active.

 One of the best known international trademarks in the company's portfolio is Fizz, representing a series of natural fruit and berry-flavored ciders.

 The two most popular soft drinks in the company's product portfolio are the traditional Limonaad and Kelluke, which have been sold for decades.

 The company exports its products mainly to Finland, Sweden, Denmark, the United Kingdom, Latvia and Lithuania.
 Their main export sources are beers, ciders, long drinks and juices.
 In 2018, Le Coq entered the Hong Kong market with its cocktail line.

 Fermented kvass controversy

 In early 2009, A. Le Coq announced plans to start producing fermented kvass.
-The plans were controversial due to the drink's ethanol content (estimated at around 0.5–0.7 percent by volume); most bottled kvass sold in Estonia is manufactured from unfermented malt or malt extract and does not contain ethanol.
+The plans were controversial due to the drink's ethanol content (estimated at 0.5–0.7 percent by volume); most bottled kvass sold in Estonia is manufactured from unfermented malt or malt extract and does not contain ethanol.
 The issue of safety of fermented kvass for children was particularly contentious.

 In June 2009, A. Le Coq announced it would start selling the fermented kvass in an unbottled form.